-Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome describes a spectrum of Mullerian duct anomalies characterized by congenital aplasia of the uterus and upper 2/3 of the vagina in otherwise phenotypically normal females.
-It can be classified as either MRKH syndrome type 1 (corresponding to isolated utero-vaginal aplasia) or MRKH syndrome type 2 (utero-vaginal aplasia associated with other malformations) (see these terms).
+A rare spectrum of Mullerian duct anomalies characterized by congenital aplasia of the uterus and upper two-thirds of the vagina in otherwise phenotypically normal females.
+It can be classified as either Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome type 1 (corresponding to isolated utero-vaginal aplasia) or MRKH syndrome type 2 (utero-vaginal aplasia associated with other malformations).

 MRKH syndrome has a worldwide incidence of 1/4500 live female births.

 MRKH syndrome is most often diagnosed in adolescence as the first symptom is usually a primary amenorrhea in young women presenting otherwise with normal development of secondary sexual characteristics and normal external genitalia.
 MRKH syndrome type 1 and 2 patients lack the uterus and the upper 2/3 of the vagina leading to difficulties with sexual intercourse in some.
 Pelvic pain can be reported in those with uterine remnants.
 As the uterus is missing or not functional, women cannot bear children, but ovaries are normal and functional.
 Other associated malformations seen in MRKH type 2 include kidney abnormalities (40% of cases), skeletal abnormalities (20-25%), hearing impairment (10%), and, more rarely, heart defects.